PaulEm6/PaulEm6/README.md

 ## About Me

 I am currently pursuing my Master's degree in Computer Science, specializing in Artificial Intelligence.
 With a passion for AI, I dedicate my time to studying and exploring various domains within the field.
 I am particularly interested in Deep Learning, Computer Vision, Reinforcement Learning, and Generative AI.
-On my Github I will be publishing my different projects in these different sections of AI, from the scripts that are used to explore different techniques to the projects that I work on.

 ## My Projects